Donetsk Oblast: Geography

 Donetsk Oblast is located in southeastern Ukraine.
-The area of the oblast (26,517 km2), comprises about 4.4% of the total area of the country.
-The oblast borders the Dnipropetrovsk and Zaporizhzhia Oblasts on the southwest, the Kharkiv Oblast on the north, the Luhansk Oblast on the northeast, the Rostov Oblast in Russia on the east, and with the Sea of Azov on the south.
+The area of the oblast (26,517 km2) comprises about 4.4% of the total area of the country.
+The oblast borders the Dnipropetrovsk and Zaporizhzhia Oblasts to the southwest, the Kharkiv Oblast to the north, the Luhansk Oblast to the northeast, the Rostov Oblast in Russia to the east, and the Sea of Azov to the south.

-Its longitude from north to south is 270 km, from east to west – 190 km.
-The extreme points of the oblast's borders are: Bilosarayska Kosa (spit) on the south, Shevchenko of Velykonovosilkivskyi Raion on the west, Verkhnyi Kut of Shakhtarskyi Raion on the east, and Lozove of Lyman Raion on the north.
+Its extent from north to south is 270 km, from east to west – 190 km.
+The extreme points of the oblast's borders are: Bilosarayska Kosa (spit) in the south, Shevchenko of Volnovakha Raion in the west, Verkhnii Kut of Horlivka Raion in the east, and Lozove of Kramatorsk Raion in the north.

-The state historic-architectural preserve near the city of Sviatohirsk with the Sviatohirsk Lavra was nominated for the Seven Wonders of Ukraine.
+The state historic-architectural site near the city of Sviatohirsk with the Sviatohirsk Lavra was nominated for the Seven Wonders of Ukraine.

 Administrative divisions

-The province is primarily divided into 18 raions (districts) and 28 municipalities of equal status (22 miskradas and 6 mistos – cities of regional significance), including the provincial administrative center Donetsk.
-These are listed below with their areas and populations.

-The province's secondary division consists of various municipalities that are governed by their councils.
-Those municipalities may consist of one or more populated places.
-All are administratively subordinate to the raion in which they are located.

-The following data incorporates the number of each type of second-level administrative divisions of Donetsk Oblast: